SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.10 - BETA Build 41
+- fix - issue with null ptr assignment in Device Tuning (review and fix of AC1.0 changes)
+- fix - disabled first joystick tab when gamepad is second or later
+- improvement - added tooltips for device tabs showing Name and GUID
-V 2.10 - BETA Build 40
+- improvement - added full 4 number version for beta builds V 2.10 - BETA Build 40
 - rework for AC 1.0
 - new feature - add DumpLog to get the AC detected Controller assignments from logfile